olinlibrary/futureboard-1/README.md

 get it reset.
 ```

 After that, run `python wrangle.py` which will do a rough parse of all the scraped data and make it accessible to the web app.
 Finally, run `models.py` to add the parsed emails to the remote database your app will use.
-See the [operators](#operators) section  for information on using a testbed database.
+Note that `models.py` resets the database; see the [operators section](#operating) for information on database setup.

 ### Edit
 Directory map